VLikhanov/graphql-apis/README.md

 ## GraphQL API Repository

-Contains GraphQL SDL schemas, changelogs, and documentation for the Retarus GraphQL API.
+Contains GraphQL SDL schemas, changelogs, and some additional content for the Retarus GraphQL API.

 ---